 - $345 per session

 - A $50.00 late fee may be assessed if registration occurs within 1 week of the course to cover expedited processing

-- Course fees are nonrefundable but are transferable to another course/date if the Education Department is given enough notice:
+Course fees are nonrefundable but are transferable to another course up to 1 week prior to the course start date.